 UoB’s course structure differs significantly as compared to the majority of universities in Singapore; local and private.
 Students will take and concentrate on one module every 2 weeks.
 For example, from 1st August to 12th August, students will take Managerial Finance module, and then from 15th August to 26th August, students will take Leadership module, and so on and so forth.
 (Module timetable is not actual.
 Students will receive the timetable at the start of the school term.)

 Lectures are conducted 3 hours daily from Monday to Friday.
 (Communication students may have 2 modules overlapping at the same time.)
-Trust me, you would not want to skip a lecture because in this fast paced environment, it will be a challenge to catch up from where you left behind.
+Trust me, you would not want to skip a lecture because in this fast paced environment, it will be a challenge to catch up from where you have left behind.
 Besides, all students in UoB have to fulfil a minimum of 75% attendance in order to graduate from the course.
-There are no tutorials in UoB but the professors are open to after class questions.
+There are no tutorials in UoB but the professors are open to after-class questions.
 For some modules, tutorial questions are given to students to practice.

 Why are lectures conducted in this way?
 That is because all UoB lecturers are not local, and are the same professors that conduct the modules back in the home institute in Birmingham.
 The professors will fly over from UK and stay in Singapore for approximately 2-3 weeks to conduct lessons in SIM, which explains why the one module per 2 weeks course structure.